-09-10-1935 Mary Oliver – Born in Maple Heights, Ohio.
-She is an American poet who has won the National Book Award and the Pulitzer Prize.
+09-10-1935 – 01-17-2019 Mary Oliver – Born in Maple Heights, Ohio.
+She was an American poet who has won the National Book Award and the Pulitzer Prize.
 The New York Times described her as “far and away, America’s best-selling poet.”
 In the late 1950s, she met photographer Molly Malone Cook, who would become her partner for over forty years.
 Cook was Oliver’s literary agent.
 They made their home in Provincetown, Massachusetts, where they lived until Cook’s death in 2005.
 Mary Oliver continued living there for some time until she relocated to Florida.
 Greatly valuing her personal privacy, Oliver has given very few interviews, saying she prefers for her writing to speak for itself.
 Mary Oliver’s poetry is known for her clear and poignant observances of the natural world.
 She was influenced by both Whitman and Thoreau.

 09-10-1937 Daniel Defert – Born in France, city unknown.
 He is a prominent French AIDS activist and founding president (1984-1991) of the first AIDS awareness organization in France, AIDES.
 He started the organization after the death of his partner, the French philosopher Michel Foucault.
-He and Foucault had been in relationship from 1963 until Foucault’s death in 1984.
+He and Foucault had been in a relationship from 1963 until Foucault’s death in 1984.
 Defert is a professor of sociology and has been active in many international AIDS organizations.

 09-10-1961 Dr. Karla Drenner – Born in Charleston, West Virginia.
 American academic and politician.
 A Democrat, she is a member of the Georgia House of Representatives from the 85th district.
-Drenner has four degrees from four different universities, including a PhD from La Salle University.
+Drenner has four degrees from four different universities, including a Ph.D. from La Salle University.
 A lesbian, Drenner was the first openly gay member of the Georgia General Assembly.
 Today, she is one of four LGBT members.
 Her campaigns have won the backing of the Gay & Lesbian Victory Fund.

 09-10-1970 Molly McKay – Place of birth unknown.
-She is an attorney and civil rights activist for lesbian, gay, bisexual and transgender individuals.
+She is an attorney and civil rights activist for lesbian, gay, bisexual, and transgender individuals.
 McKay was the former Co-Executive Director of Marriage Equality California and former Media Director for Marriage Equality USA.
-McKay married her longtime partner Davina Kotulski in 2004 when Gavin Newsom made same sex marriage legal for one day in San Francisco.
+McKay married her longtime partner Davina Kotulski in 2004 when Gavin Newsom made same-sex marriage legal for one day in San Francisco.
 In 2004, McKay and her ex-wife, Kotulski, appeared together on CNN, Newsweek, Time and USA Today.
 They are featured in three documentaries, including Freedom to Marry (2005), shown in seven countries and featured on PBS.
 In June 2011 McKay announced that she and Kotulski had separated, ending their 15-year relationship.
 In 2005, McKay received the Harvey Milk Democratic Club Community Service Award and in 2008 she received the Alice B. Toklas Community Service Award and the GLOBE Community Service Award.